Parthyapps/OOPS_Concepts_Kotlin/README.md

 # Encapsulation
  - Encapsulation means restricting direct access to data and
  - providing controlled access through getters and setters.
+ - Eg:Encapsulation ensures data is not directly accessed from the UI.
+Instead, the Repository class handles all API logic.
+ - The Repository class hides API details.
+The ViewModel only calls getNews(), without knowing API implementation.
 ```kotlin
   fun main() {
     val student = Student() // Creating an object of student